 “In lab studies we’ve been able to show that stem cells grown on our specialist patch were able to live longer and do life-saving work when grafted onto dying tissue,” says Richard Tan, a PhD candidate in HRI’s Applied Materials Group led by Dr Steven Wise.

-Heart disease, stroke and vascular conditions are a major cause of death and disability in the UK.
+Heart disease, stroke and vascular conditions are a major cause of death and disability in Australia, affecting about 4.2 million people, according to AIHW statistics.
 In these conditions, known broadly as cardiovascular disease, the blood vessels are damaged, blocking vital blood supply to tissue.
 In the event of a stroke or heart attack, urgent action is needed to restore blood flow to save lives and minimise disability.
 However, effective therapies to do this are sadly lacking.

 Stem cells – cells that can transform into any type of cell in the body – hold great promise in the treatment of heart failure and heart disease.
 However, stem cell therapies to date have been limited by the failure of injected cells to firmly graft onto damaged tissue following transplantation.
 “Stem cells have actually been used to treat heart attacks but cells don’t survive for long so effects are short-lived,” Mr Tan explains.